 Give your plan a meaningful, recognisable name.
-This name will be shown to your customers when they subscribe to your plan, and whenever their subscription renews.
+The plan name is shown to customers when they subscribe, and whenever their subscription renews.

-Enter the recurring plan fee, and the currency.
-This currency is used for any additional fees associated with this plan, such as setup and trial fees.
+Enter the regular plan fee and choose the currency.
+This currency will be used for any optional fees you specify—such as setup and trial fees.

-Choose the billing schedule by specifying a number and interval (day, week, month, or year).
-This allows you to specify common recurring billing cycles — like fortnightly, or monthly plans — or more custom schedules.
+Set the billing schedule by specifying a number and interval (day, week, month, or year).
+This allows you to specify common billing cycles (like fortnightly or monthly), or more custom schedules.

-A setup fee allows you to add a once–off fee when a customer first subscribes.
-This setup fee is added to the regular plan fee on the customer’s first bill.
+A setup fee allows you to add a one-off fee when a customer first subscribes.
+This is added to the ordinary plan fee on the customer’s first bill.
 If there is a trial period, the setup fee is charged after the customer’s trial has ended.

-When a customer is charged for a subscription renewal payment, an email is sent notifying them of the charge to their card and a summary of their subscription.
+When a customer is charged for a subscription they receive an email notifying them of the renewal, including a button for the customer to cancel their subscription.

-To subscribe a customer to the plan, visit the customers section of your dashboard.
-If you do not have any customers on file, you can click the “New Customer” button to securely store a customer’s billing information, for future charges and subscriptions.
+To subscribe a customer to a plan, visit the Customers section of your dashboard.
+If you do not have any customers on file, you can click the “New Customer” button to securely store a customer’s billing information for future charges and subscriptions.

 You will see a list of all the plans you have created.
-In this example, we will select the new plan we created earlier in this guide.
-With the desired plan selected, click the “Subscribe customer” button.
+Select the desired plan and click the “Subscribe Customer” button.

 The customer will be subscribed to the plan, and will receive a confirmation email.
 Unless the plan includes a free trial, the customer will be billed immediately.

-The customer’s subscription details will then be displayed.
-This details screen shows a full billing history and status for the current customer’s subscription.
+The customer’s subscription details will be displayed.
+The subscription details screen shows a full billing history and the current state of the customer’s subscription.

-Customers can also subscribe themselves to your plans using our hosted subscription page.
-A link to subscribe to the plan can be included on your website, sent via email, or otherwise shared.
+Customers can also subscribe to plans using our hosted subscription page.

-You can share this link with your customers, or link to it from your website.
+You can share this link with your customers, or link to the page from your own website.
 Customers who follow this link can securely enter their billing details and subscribe themselves to your plan: